bbatsov/emacsredux/_posts/2021-10-27-submitting-the-current-input-in-selectrum.md

 By the way, you can do the same thing in `ivy` with `C-M-j`.
 I'm pretty sure I kept pressing `C-M-j` with Selectrum, and as you can imagine it didn't do anything there.
-If I recall correctly in `ido` the magic keybinding is `C-f`.
+If I recall correctly in `ido` the magic keybinding is `C-f` for files and `C-b` for buffers.
 If that's not the case - please, correct me in the comments.

 That's all I have for you today.
 A short post for a small tip.
 I hope I'll finally remember `C-j`!